School Cancer Awareness Program (CAP)

 This programme is available for students in 1st, 2nd,3rd, TY, 5th and 6th year.

-If you are a secondary school teacher who is interested in using the Schools Cancer Awareness Programme, please complete the form below or call Angela on 01 628 3726.
+If you are a secondary school teacher who is interested in using the Schools Cancer Awareness Programme, please complete the form below or call Jenny on 01 628 3726.

 Contact Teacher (required)